philipce/nifty/README.md

 Nifty is a general-purpose numerical computing library for the Swift programming language, made with usability and performance in mind.

-Nifty is really new and (obviously) not complete.
-You can check the [status page](Documents/Status.md) to see where we are currently at.
-The library is constantly expanding—if it doesn't yet have what you need, it will soon!
-Either come back later and check Nifty out when it's a little farther along, or, [consider contributing](#contributing)!

 ## Getting Started

-_An Xcode project file will be coming soon, so Xcode users can just use the included project file and skip the rest of the install steps!_
+Not sure if the install instructions are worth reading?
+Check out a [simple demo project](https://github.com/nifty-swift/Nifty-demo) to help make your mind up.

 ##### System Requirements

 Currently, Nifty is being developed on Ubuntu 14.04/16.04 and occasionally tested on the latest macOS (continuous testing on macOS coming soon).
 However, there's no reason Nifty shouldn't work anywhere Swift does.

+_An Xcode project file will be coming soon, so Xcode users can just use the included project file and skip the rest of the install steps!_

 ##### Install Swift